How to Create Your First Flow

 Here are some of other ways you can try using rules with Unito:

-• Excluding work items based on a specific field;
+• Exclude work items from syncing based on a specific field;

-• Including or excluding work items in specific lists or sections;
+• Only include or exclude work items in specific lists or sections.

 Read more about setting rules in Unito.